dtolpin/offtopia.net/content/posts/session-depth.md

 A good part of today's internet content is created and shaped for delivering advertisements.
-Internet pages are interconnected by links, and a visitor is likely to open multiple pages from same publisher.
+Internet pages are interconnected by links, and a visitor is likely to open multiple pages from the same publisher.
 After a while, visitors leave the web site, either due to clicking on an advertisement or just because they get bored and switch to other content or activity.